- Kyle Newman

 - Release Date

-So just to be clear, I didn’t dislike Fanboys because I can’t identify with its subject.
-I disliked it because it wasn’t very good.
+So just to be clear, I didn’t dislike Fanboys because I can’t identify with its subject; I disliked it because it wasn’t at all good.
 Caught in a whirlwind of comedy tropes, the movie is part road trip, part sex comedy, and part the Star Wars version of Trekkies.
-Set in 1998, the story involves a group of friends determined to drive cross-country and break into Skywalker Ranch, to steal a working print of Star Wars Episode I: The Phantom Menace before its official release into theaters.
-Their mission is a last-hurrah for their friend dying of an ambiguous cancer.
+Set in 1998, the story involves a group of friends determined to drive cross-country and break into Skywalker Ranch to steal a working print of Star Wars Episode I: The Phantom Menace before its official release in theaters.
+Their mission is a last hurrah for their friend dying of an ambiguous cancer.

 Characters come in descriptions ranging from thin to one-note: Linus (Chris Marquette) is the one with cancer.
 Eric (Sam Huntington) is an aspiring comic artist who’s given up his fanboy lifestyle to become a car salesman.
 Windows (Jay Baruchel) is the exceptionally nerdy one who has a crush on the obligatory fangirl-hottie, Zoey (Kristen Bell).
 And the crude, annoying Hutch (Dan Fogler, from Balls of Fury) couldn’t be less funny as the pervert of the group.
 They all hop into Hutch’s van for various stops and streams of dialogue about the coolness of Han Solo.